-Many people are not well informed about how to recognise mental health problems, how to respond to an affected person or about what effective treatments are available.
+Many people are not well informed about how to recognise mental illness, how to respond to an affected person or also about what effective treatments are available.
 Plenty of myths and misconceptions are still out there.
 But now is the time to act.
 We need to bust these myths, change these misconceptions and break down the barriers of stigmatisation because mental health issues are so common.

 So, how can this be achieved?

 Earlier in 2019, the Swiss Foundation Pro Mente Sana, together with the Beisheim Foundation, successfully launched the Australian Mental Health First Aid Programme in Switzerland.
-Here, the programme is called “ensa Mental Health First Aid”, ensa meaning ‘answer’ in one of the Aboriginal languages and being translatable in German, French, Italian and English.
+Here, the programme is called “ensa Mental Health First Aid”.
+Ensa means ‘answer’ in one of the Aboriginal languages and being translatable in German, French, Italian and English.

-This well-validated, evidence-based programme has existed since the early noughties in Australia, having been developed by Betty Kitchener, a health education nurse, and Tony Jorm, a mental health literacy professor.
+This well-validated, evidence-based programme has existed since the early noughties in Australia.
+It was developed by Betty Kitchener, a health education nurse, and Tony Jorm, a mental health literacy professor.

 It trains and empowers lay people to provide initial support to others who may be either developing mental health problems, experiencing worsening of existing mental health problems, or who may be experiencing a mental health crisis.
 It’s essentially a First Aid training programme with similar principles to those for physical First Aid but this time for mental health.

-And there is strong evidence supporting its utility.
-Several randomised controlled trials have shown that Mental Health First Aid training not only improves a participant’s knowledge of mental health but also reduces their stigmatising behaviour towards others and increases their self-confidence in their ability to help those in need.
+And there is also strong evidence supporting its utility.
+Several randomised controlled trials have shown that Mental Health First Aid training not only improves a participant’s knowledge of mental health.
+It also reduces their stigmatising behaviour towards others and increases their self-confidence in their ability to help those in need.
 In addition, it also strengthens the individual’s own mental wellbeing.4

-From October 2019, ensa Mental Health First Aid courses will be delivered in English throughout Switzerland, with HealthFirst being an ensa partner in Suisse Romande.
+From October 2019, ensa Mental Health First Aid courses will be delivered in English throughout Switzerland.
+HealthFirst will be an ensa partner in Suisse Romande.

 Any interested person can become a Mental Health First Aider.
-No healthcare background or pre-requisite training is necessary.
-Find out more about an ensa Mental Health First Aid course near you at https://www.healthfirst.ch/ or https://www.ensa.swiss, or enquire about a course within your company or organisation using .
+No healthcare background or pre-requisite training is necessary also.
+Find out more about an ensa First Aid course near you at https://www.healthfirst.ch/ or https://www.ensa.swiss, or enquire about a course within your company or organisation using .

 Let’s do something about mental health together!